anton-rs/kona/README.md

 Kona is a [fault proof program][fpp-specs] designed to deterministically execute a rollup state transition in order to verify an [L2 output root][g-output-root] from the L1 inputs it was [derived from][g-derivation-pipeline].

+### Development Status

+`kona` is currently in active development, and is not yet ready for use in production.

 ## Overview